 Abstract.
 This paper describes the design and testing of an axial induction controller implemented on a row of nine turbines on the Sedini Wind Farm in Sardinia, Italy.
 This work was performed as part of the EU Horizon 2020 research project CL-Windcon.
 An engineering wake model, selected for its good fit to historical SCADA data from the site, was used in the LongSim code to optimise turbine power reduction setpoints for a large matrix of steady-state wind conditions.
 The setpoints were incorporated into a dynamic control algorithm capable of running on site using available wind condition estimates from the turbines.
 The complete algorithm was tested in dynamic time-domain simulations using LongSim, using a time-varying wind field generated from historical met mast data from the site.
 The control algorithm was implemented on site, with the wind farm controller toggled on and off at 35-minute intervals to allow the performance with and without the controller to be compared in comparable wind conditions.
-Data was collected from between July 2019 until and early February 2020.
-The results have been analysed and show indicate a positive increase in energy production resulting from the induction control, in line with LongSim model predictions, although a larger volume of valid data would be necessary to provide statistically robust conclusions.
+Data was collected from July 2019 until early February 2020.
+The results have been analysed and show a positive increase in energy production resulting from the induction control, in line with LongSim model predictions.
 The measurements also provide a validation of the LongSim model, proving its value for both steady state setpoint optimisation and time-domain simulation of wind farm performance.